What is Facilitation?

 Content

-Since our founding in 1943, ATD has been dedicated to supporting talent development professionals in delivering impactful learning experiences.
+Since our founding in 1943, ATD has been dedicated to supporting talent development professionals in delivering meaningful learning experiences.
 With a focus on facilitation, we provide tools and resources that empower trainers to engage learners effectively, apply facilitation best practices, and adapt to various learning environments.

-Since our founding in 1943, ATD has been dedicated to supporting talent development professionals in delivering impactful learning experiences.
+Since our founding in 1943, ATD has been dedicated to supporting talent development professionals in delivering meaningful learning experiences.
 With a focus on facilitation, we provide tools and resources that empower trainers to engage learners effectively, apply facilitation best practices, and adapt to various learning environments.

 Content

 We take a holistic view of talent development, understanding how facilitation ties into instructional design, evaluation, and continuous learning.
-As a leading organization, ATD defines the standards for facilitation and training delivery, ensuring that professionals can excel in creating meaningful, learner-centered experiences.
+As a leading organization, ATD defines the standards for facilitation and training delivery, ensuring that professionals can excel in creating effective, learner-centered experiences.

 We take a holistic view of talent development, understanding how facilitation ties into instructional design, evaluation, and continuous learning.
-As a leading organization, ATD defines the standards for facilitation and training delivery, ensuring that professionals can excel in creating meaningful, learner-centered experiences.
+As a leading organization, ATD defines the standards for facilitation and training delivery, ensuring that professionals can excel in creating effective, learner-centered experiences.

 Content